vivekvardhan1920/Human_activity_detection/README.md

 This mini project is done during my 6th semester using yolov8

 ->dataset:
-used various platforms like roboflow and Kaggle.
+collected from various platforms like roboflow and Kaggle.

-->for labeling the images(to et json file formate): used "lable me"
+->for labeling the images(to get them into json file format): used "lable me"